Lebanon's Winter Wonderland!

 The holiday display is open every year from the weekend before Thanksgiving through the end of the year.
 Opening day is in sync with the yearly Victorian Holiday Celebration in downtown Lebanon.

-Originating in 2008, Winter Wonderland uses all funds donated at the gate to pay the bills (electricity and park rental, mostly) and to continue with the display.
+Originating in 2008, Winter Wonderland uses all funds donated at the gate to pay the bills (electricity, park rental, and insurance mostly) and to continue with the display.
 Maintenance of the existing display, and adding to it are our primary objective.
 There are no paid staff, just a handful of dedicated volunteers wanting to keep alive an old fashion experience for generations to come.

 About the Displays